cloudedrepo/Cloud-Computing-Curricula/Materials/QL-ATourofQwiklabs.md

 ## Summary

 In this introductory-level lab, you will take your first steps with Google Cloud by getting hands-on practice with the Cloud Console—an in-browser UI that lets you access and manage Google Cloud services.
 You will identify key features of Google Cloud and also learn about the details of the Qwiklabs environment.

+45 minutes

 This lab can apply to the following Qwiklabs Quests: